anikdey1/Poller/ReadMe.md

 # Poller
-A basic application that allows users to take part in polls.
+A basic application that allows users to take part in polls and allows administrators to set up polls with a GUI.

 ## Motivation